Click the Yellow Load More Boats Button >>>

 Artists, sculptors, authors and philosophers

-Along the coast, towns such as Mougins, Biot, and Vallauris are famous as the meeting ground of the 20th-century’s great artists, sculptors, authors and philosophers.
-Renoir, Picasso, Monet, and Rodin together with many other legendary talents gathered in this area.
-They liked the views, the light, the sea breeze and the free and relaxed lifestyle.
+Along the Mediterranean coast, towns such as Mougins, Biot, and Vallauris are famous as the meeting ground of the 20th-century’s great artists, sculptors, authors and philosophers.
+Renoir, Picasso, Monet, and Rodin, together with many other legendary talents, gathered in this area.
+They liked the views, the light, the Mediterranean sea breeze and the free and relaxed lifestyle.

 The Boulevard de la Croisette is an ideal place to stroll along and take in the seafront view.
 Famous for the annual “Cannes Film Festival”, you may bump into a few celebrities if you visit during May.